TROPICAL TREE-RING NETWORK

 Publications

-Below we provide a list of publications coming out of our network.
+List of publications coming out of our network:

 In this study we used 14,000 tree-ring data series from 350 locations across the tropics to evaluate how climatic variables (rainfall, temperature, drought indices) affect the growth of tropical trees, during which season of the year these responses have the strongest effect on growth and whether there are large clusters of climatic response types.